oduameh/node-course/docs/Instructions/keys-and-wallets.md

 cd ~/preview/wallet1
 ```

 Create the payment key pair for wallet1.
-This set of keys allows for the holding and transfer of ADA and other native assets:
+This set of keys allows for the holding and transfer of ada and other native assets:

 ```
 cardano-cli address key-gen \